HUBioDataLab/ECLIPSE/data/README.md

     └── crossbar-kg_selformer.pt
 ```

-**The integrated CROssBAR knowledge graph** objects can be downloaded from this [CROssBAR KG](https://drive.google.com/file/d/1AqVshFKkrNoEZstLILiLzuDeIqMkgpji/view?usp=sharing) link.
+**The integrated biomedical knowledge graph** objects can be downloaded from this [CROssBAR KG](https://drive.google.com/file/d/1AqVshFKkrNoEZstLILiLzuDeIqMkgpji/view?usp=sharing) link.

 Once downloaded, place the `crossbar_kg/` folder (with the .pt files inside) into the `data/` directory.
 This ensures that train.py and predict.py can access the graph data correctly.